Alexhuszagh/rust-lexical/README.md

 1. Create an exact representation using a native floating-point type from the significant digits and exponent.
 2. Create an approximate representation, exact within rounding error, using a custom floating-point type with 80-bits of precision, preventing rounding-error in the significant digits.
 3. Create an approximate 128-bit representation of the numerator and denominator for the halfway point between two potentially valid representations, to determine which representation is correct by comparing the actual digits to theoretical digits generated from the halfway point.
 This is accurate for ~36 digits with decimal float strings.
-4. Create an exact representation of the numerator and denominator for the halfway point between both representation, using arbitrary-precision integers, and determine which representation is accurate by comparing the actual digits to the theoretical digits.
+4a.
+(Default) Create an exact representation of the numerator and denominator for the halfway point between both representation, using arbitrary-precision integers, and determine which representation is accurate by comparing the actual digits to the theoretical digits.
 This is accurate for any number of digits, and the require amount of memory does not depend on the number of digits.
+4b.
+(Algorithm M) Create an exact representation of the digits as a big integer, to generate the significant digits (mantissa).
+If there is a fraction or a negative exponent, create a big ratio of both the numerator and the denominator, and generate the significant digits from the exact quotient and remainder.

 Although using the 4<sup>th</sup> algorithm only occurs when a float is indistinguishable from a halfway representation (between two neighboring floating-point representations) to within 36 digits, maliciously constructed input could force use of the 4<sup>th</sup> algorithm.
 This has seriously implications for performance, since arbitrary-precision arithmetic scales poorly with large numbers, and can lead to performance degradation in excess of 100-50,000 fold.
 The lossy parser therefore avoids using arbitrary-precision arithmetic, and returns the result from the 2<sup>nd</sup> step, creating a native float accurate to within 1 bit in the mantissa, without major performance regressions.

+To use algorithm 4b (which requires heap allocation internally), use the feature `algorithm_m` when compiling lexical.

 ## Arbitrary-Precision Arithmetic